Pablo Picasso - the life of an artist

 Teachers Please Note

-We value the role of art education in schools, but understand that some famous artists produced controversial art works and led far from ‘normal’ lives.
+At Artist in School we value the role of art education in schools, but understand that some famous artists produced controversial art works and led far from ‘normal’ lives.
 For this reason, in my videos, aspects of the artist’s lives may have been simplified, amended or exaggerated to make their stories accessible to kids.
 Paul, Artist in School make every effort to create accurate interpretations of each artist’s life – we accept no responsibility for the consequences of any factual inaccuracies.

 Pablo Picasso Art Resources for Teachers